Kgray44/DIY_Arduino_E-Scooter/README.md

 The diy_e-scooter_cloud_v5 includes the capability of adding a current sensor, along with separating the WiFi related code from the main code, and placing it in a seperate code tab!

+### UPDATED (06/07/2024)

+The Current/e-scooter is my exact code I currently use!
+It includes better WiFi, better motor control, and better organization!

 # Updates
 There will be more updates coming after further testing!